-Just in time for summer, here’s our ultimate list of fun things to do with kids in Singapore (and a lot of them are FREE!)
+Here’s our ultimate list of fun things to do with kids in Singapore (and a lot of these kids’ activities are FREE!)

 Who’s ready to banish boredom?
 Check out our ultimate list of can’t-miss activities in Singapore no matter what age your kids are.
 Yearning to explore the great outdoors and get kids off their screens?
 There’s outdoor obstacle courses, water play fun, go-karting and playgrounds galore.
 For when it’s raining or too hot outside there are plenty of indoor activities for kids too, like visits to the aquarium, free mall playgrounds, kid-friendly museums and art galleries galore!

 Here are 101 things to do with kids in Singapore…